 Polypane UI overview

 However, other parts of the UI might be less familiar.
 With this overview of the Polypane UI you should be able to find most of the options.
-For more in-depth information, go to one of the pages in the menu.

 The navigational buttons will be clickable depending on if there is a forward or backward history, and right clicking will show you a list of previously visited pages.